 Laugh Addict: Toxic Drug or Best Medicine?
 Explores the deaths of several famous comedians in the first half of the film Robin Williams and the late Greg Giraldo.

-Jim Rauth a mental health worker and owner of the of the Comedy College standup comedy school, explores a theory that a comedian’s brain can become similar to a Meth users brain.
+Jim Rauth a mental health worker and owner of the Comedy College standup comedy school explores a theory that a comedian’s brain can become similar to a Meth user’s brain.